Chart Color Schemes

 Dundas Valley is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Dundas Valley has one of the most culturally diverse populations in the country, with 49.2% of its residents born overseas and 55.2% speaking a language other than English at home.
-Christianity is the predominant religion in Dundas Valley, comprising 51.9% of the population.
-Notably, Buddhism is overrepresented compared to Greater Sydney, making up 4.6% of Dundas Valley's population.
+Dundas Valley has one of the highest levels of cultural diversity in Australia, with 49.2% of its residents born overseas and 55.2% speaking a language other than English at home.
+Christianity is the predominant religion in Dundas Valley, accounting for 51.9% of the population.
+However, Buddhism is notably overrepresented, comprising 4.6% compared to the Greater Sydney average of 4.1%.

 Frequently Asked Questions - Diversity